pythonanywhere/help_pages/articles/502BadGateway.md

 stuff.
 Similarly if you try and manually bind to a local port.

-## Python 3.7 and Django 3 on the Earlgrey system image
-There is a bug in Python 3.7.0 (which is the version that the Earlgrey system image has installed) that prevents Django 3 admin pages from working.
-If you use Django 3 and Python 3.7 on Earlgrey, then your web app will crash whenever you visit an admin page.

 ## Don't call django.setup in your web app code
 `django.setup` is a function that is used to initialise Django in a script so that you can use Django features in it.
 It re-initialises the logging